fifteen3/softwareniagara.github.io/README.md

 ### Contributing

-You may contribute to the Software Niagara platform or your may fork this project to build a similar website for another group.
+You may contribute to the Software Niagara platform or you may fork this project to build a similar website for another group.

 If you do make improvements to this application, please share with others.